olofj/kernelbuilder/README.md

 # Kernelbuilder docker setup

-This builder is setup using gentoo toolchains and system image, rebuilt for the local architecture to maximize efficiency (it does make a bit of difference, specifig numbers pending).
+This builder is setup using Gentoo toolchains and system image.

 ## General setup for the container